-The casing Dr Jörg Robert holds in his hands is just a few centimetres in size, but inside is some innovative technology: a “Low Power Wide Area Network”, or LPWAN for short.
-At its heart is a sensor capable of transmitting data over long distances while using only a very small amount of power, which gives it a long service life.
-“In theory, the LPWAN can reach the moon, but here on Earth, things like buildings get in the way and reduce its range,” says Robert, arranging an antenna on the six-storey NürnbergMesse office building.
-The antenna is designed to receive data from the sensors that Robert is placing throughout the exhibition venue.
+The housing that Dr.-Ing.
+Jörg Robert holds in his hands is only a few centimetres in size.
+And yet it contains an innovative technology: a "Low Power Wide Area Network", LPWAN for short.
+At its core is a sensor that transmits data over long distances, consumes very little energy and therefore has a long service life.
+"Theoretically, the LPWAN can reach the moon.
+But on Earth, obstacles such as houses reduce the range," explains Robert as he adjusts an antenna on the six-storey office building of NürnbergMesse.
+This is to receive the data from the sensors that the engineer places all over the exhibition grounds.

-If everything works, the sensors will transmit their data packets via the antenna to the school in Erlangen-Tennenlohe, where the researchers will read out the data and make it available via the Internet to their colleagues in Strategy and Corporate Development and the technical facility management team at NürnbergMesse.
-Changes in temperature, humidity and CO2 levels in specific conference halls can then be viewed via the browser.
+If everything works, the sensors deliver their data packets via the antenna to the chair in Erlangen-Tennenlohe.
+There, researchers read out the data and make them available via the Internet to their colleagues in the Strategy and Corporate Development and Technical Building Management departments at NürnbergMesse.
+The browser is then the first way to view the temperature, humidity and CO2 content in certain conference rooms.

-The start-up “Smart City System” will place additional sensors in the parking areas at NürnbergMesse.
-These will show if spaces are free or occupied.
-When they are linked to a parking control system or connected to the ventilation systems in the conference rooms or exhibition halls, the data they supply can help to create direct benefits for the exhibitors and visitors.
+The "Smart City System" start-up will install further sensors in the parking areas of NürnbergMesse.
+These will then report whether a parking space is free or not.
+Coupled to a parking guidance system or connected to the ventilation systems of the conference halls or exhibition halls, the data from the sensors can help create direct benefits for exhibitors and visitors.

-“The system is deliberately designed to be open, and can be equipped with a range of sensors,” Robert notes.
-“That means there is no end to the range of potential applications for the LPWAN.”
-A glance at the list of partner entities makes this clear: from the airport that locates baggage trolleys via LPWAN, to the city of Nuremberg, which equips street lights with sensors to save the need for time-consuming checks, and the public utilities in Bamberg, which aim to measure air quality in the city using sensors mounted on buses.
+"The system is deliberately designed to be open and can be equipped with different sensors.
+This makes LPWAN's range of applications almost endless," emphasises Robert.
+This becomes clear when looking at the list of cooperation partners: from the airport, which locates baggage trolleys via LPWAN.
+And the city of Nuremberg, which equips street lamps with the sensors to save time-consuming checks.
+And all the way to the Bamberg public utility company, which wants to measure the air quality in the city with sensors on the buses.